Skip to content

 Preventative Eye Care for Teens and Kids

-Generally, myopia (nearsightedness) is when close-up objects look clear but distant objects are blurry.
-Nearsightedness is a very common eye-focusing disorder and it is estimated that by 2050, nearly half the people in the world will suffer from myopia.
+Generally, myopia (nearsightedness) occurs when close-up objects appear clear, but distant objects are blurry.
+Nearsightedness is a pervasive eye-focusing disorder, and it is estimated that by 2050, nearly half the people in the world will suffer from myopia.
+Myopia can develop at an early age, and earlier detection of myopia leads to better outcomes for long-term eye health.

 With myopia on the rise globally, the introduction of MiSight contact lenses provides a promising solution to slow down the progression of myopia in children aged 8-12.
-Not only do MiSight® 1 day contact lenses correct nearsightedness, but they are also designed with ActivControl Technology to help reduce the advancement of myopia by an average of 59%, allowing children to maintain clear vision and pursue their interests without glasses.
+Routine eye exams and early eye exams are essential for detecting myopia in a child’s eyes, as early detection allows for timely intervention.
+Early intervention and specialized treatments can help manage a child’s myopia and protect a child’s vision, supporting healthy visual development and reducing the risk of future eye health issues.
+Not only do MiSight® 1-day contact lenses correct nearsightedness, but they are also designed with ActivControl Technology to help reduce the advancement of myopia by an average of 59%, allowing children to maintain clear vision and pursue their interests without glasses.

 What Causes Blurred Vision with Myopia?